SelfCareMap

 An at-home guide from the Relax subcategory

 Feeling tense?
 Before you reach for another cup of coffee or scroll mindlessly through your phone, try this: a 2-minute scalp massage.
-It’s simple, free, and backed by both tradition and science—scalp massage can lower cortisol (the stress hormone), improve circulation, and even ease tension headaches.
-Best of all?
-You don’t need any special tools or training.
-Just your fingertips and a few quiet moments.
+It is simple, free, and backed by both tradition and science.
+Scalp massage can lower cortisol, which is the primary stress hormone, improve circulation to the brain, and even ease the onset of tension headaches.
+Best of all, you do not need any special tools or professional training.
+Just your fingertips and a few quiet moments of intentional focus.

 What You'll Need